CUBRID/cubrid-manual/en/sql/partition.rst

 .. note::

     *   In a range-partitioned table, only adjacent partitions can be reorganized.
     *   During partition reorganization, CUBRID moves data between partitions in order to reflect the new partitioning schema.
-Depending on the size of the reorganized partitions, this might be a time consuming operations and should be carefully planed.
+Depending on the size of the reorganized partitions, this might be a time consuming operations and should be carefully planned.
     *   The **REORGANIZE PARTITION** clause cannot be used to change the partitioning method.
 For example, a range-partitioned table cannot be changed into a hash-partitioned one.
     *   There must be at least one partition remaining after deleting partitions.